 Dear Your Teen:

 Are there negative consequences to buying expensive gifts for your children?
 I was raised during the 1970s and my parents didn’t always get me what I wanted.
-I was sometimes envious of my friends but now understand they were freeing me from that compulsion to “keep up with the Jones.”
-I appreciate that life lesson today because I don’t feel compelled to be showy or have the latest gadgets.
+Sometimes I was envious of my friends, but now understand they were freeing me from that compulsion to “keep up with the Jones.”
+I appreciate that life lesson today.
+I don’t feel compelled to be showy or have the latest gadgets.

 Things seem a bit different today.
 I am told there are a lot of 10-year-olds running around with iPhones.
 So if my 12-year-old wants an iPad mini for his birthday, should I just go ahead and buy it?
 Is spending $300 to $500 on your child’s birthday frivolous?
 Or can I spend the money without worrying that I am somehow sending my tween the wrong message.